Canton-Cybersecurity-Club/advisor-knowledge/README.md

+# How to use
+ensure data in directory `./knowledge` is up to date

+`uv run main.py`

+Script will check to see if the instructions has below 8k characters.

+All outputs will be saved to ./output directory.

+provide the agent with data in ./output directory

 ## Free Copilot Limitations
+### Links:
-Links: 4 up to 2 directorys deep.
+4 up to 2 directorys deep.

-IMPORTANT: the ai-agent cannot provide links in responses from urls
+NOTE: the ai-agent cannot provide links in responses from urls

     OK: `http://cyber.canton.edu/advisees/test.json`
     NOT OK: `http://cyber.canton.edu/advisees/test/another.json`

+//TODO What is the limitation of provided web link context?
+### Instructions:
-Instructions: 8k characters
+8k characters max.

-Hypothesis: converting pdf to structured data such as json may be more effective

-# How to use
-`cd helpers`

-make sure data in ./knowledge is up to date

-`uv run combine.py`

-`uv run instruction_check.py`